Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/.old/02. Vanilla JavaScript 2 - Data/README.md

 ## Stretch Challenges

 1. Use [Benchmark.js](https://www.npmjs.com/package/benchmark) to see whether lodash or your implementation of the above functions are faster.

-How slow can you make your function run?
-How fast?
+    * How slow can you make your function run?
+    * How fast?
+    * What changes influenced your function's runtime?